church

 According to research, the deeper desire, the one to find our true purpose, is being seen in Internet trends.
 In this interview (in a story about the surprising popularity of religious discussion on a secular message board) Heidi Campbell, a Texas A&M professor who researches religion on the Internet said, “Almost two-thirds of people that go online at some point have done so … to seek out religious information, or to get involved in a religious conversation or for other [religious] purposes".

-Considering that everyday millions of people go online, that static becomes even more staggering.
-And that’s why Friday was so significant.
+Considering that everyday millions of people go online, that statistic becomes even more staggering.
+And that’s why these shows are so significant.
 That’s why I believe we have hit the tipping point.

 Send Jesse your comments on this article.